Kellybp/BellsLibrary/README.md

 # BellsLibrary

-BellsLibrary is an online library management system arbitrarily inspired by Belle's love of books in Beauty and the Beast.
+BellsLibrary is an online library management system arbitrarily inspired by Bell's love of books in Beauty and the Beast.
 It features a web frontend application and a .NET backend.

 ## Features
 ### User Roles